 It is also important to note that reparations may be part of the final sentencing.
 If convicted, you must repay the money that you obtained in addition to any fines assessed by the court.
 Though the fines for each of these amounts remain at $10,000, you will owe much more if the court demands reparations.

-Many people facing white collar charges feel as though there is no hope in their case.
+Many people facing white-collar charges feel as though there is no hope in their case.
 It is easy to feel this way when the FBI or other federal government organizations arrive at your home or business with a subpoena.
 However, Hilder and Associates believes there is more hope in these situations than you may expect.
-Our white collar crime attorneys have been defending clients against these charges for many years, with a significant level of success for our clients.
+Our Houston white-collar crime attorneys have been defending clients against these charges for many years, with a significant level of success for our clients.

 - Coercion.
 If you were forced or manipulated into committing your crimes, we can counter your charges with the defense of duress or coercion.
 You may not be held responsible if you were being abused or manipulated to commit the crime.